babzine1999/Bike-Data-Analysis/README.md

 # Project Steps:
 #### 1.Data Importation:

-Data on bike trips was imported into Excel from the appropriate source.
+Data on bike trips was imported into Excel.
 #### 2.Data Cleaning:

 The data was cleaned by removing errors and duplicates.